Now that you have your Banff itinerary ready, it’s time to get packing.

 Clothing from Merino wool provides excellent temperature regulation, a nice cozy feeling for the skin and the massive advantage of being odourless.

 Even though winter clothing is usually made from waterproof materials, it’s not necessary for Banff.
-The air is very dry, and snow is like powder, so instead of melting on your clothes, you can just brush it off.
+The air is very dry, and the snow is like powder, so you can brush it off instead of the snow melting on your clothes.

 Banff Packing List - Banff in winter from Sulphur Mountain